dmhacker/arch-linux-surface/README.md

 ```

 Before you begin compiling and installing the patched kernel, it's recommended that you
-install all necessary firmware that your Surface device needs.<br>
+install all necessary firmware that your Surface device needs.
-This will prompt for installation of Surface-specific firmware.<br>
 You can do this by running the `setup.sh` script with `sudo` permissions:

 ```